Wasserman (company)

-Wasserman Group is a sports marketing and talent management company based in Los Angeles.
-Casey Wasserman, grandson of media mogul Lew Wasserman, founded the company in 1998 and acts as its chief executive.
+The Team (stylized as The·Team; formerly known as Wasserman Media Group and Wasserman) is a marketing and talent management company based in Los Angeles.
+It was founded in 2002 by sports and entertainment agent Casey Wasserman.

 History

+Wasserman Media Group (WMG) was founded in 2002.

-In 2002, Wasserman acquired the sports marketing and naming-rights company Envision and the action sports marketing and representation firm The Familie, based in Carlsbad, California.
+In 2002, Wasserman acquired sports marketing and naming-rights company Envision then, in 2005, action sports representation firm The Familie.

 In 2004, Wasserman purchased 411 Productions and a few months later relaunched it as Studio 411, a sports entertainment film studio.
 The business was designed to provide financing, obtain sponsorships and arrange distribution in support of original productions.
 The company also made an unsuccessful bid to sign up enough athletes in BMX, skateboarding and freestyle motocross to form PGA-like sanctioning bodies in those sports.

-In January 2006 Wasserman acquired the NBA and MLB sports agent business of Arn Tellem, a well-known sports agent who joined Wasserman as well.
+In January 2006, Wasserman acquired the NBA and MLB sports agent business of Arn Tellem.
 Several of Tellem's sports agent colleagues also joined the company as part of the deal.
 Until he retired in June 2015, Tellem was a principal at the company and ran one of its management groups.

-In November 2006, the company acquired soccer agency SFX, in the UK.
+In November 2006, the company acquired soccer agency SFX in the UK.
 Through that acquisition, Wasserman came to represent players including Steven Gerrard, Robbie Keane, Jamie Carragher, Michael Owen, Tim Cahill, Jonathan Woodgate, Alex Morgan, Tobin Heath, Heather O'Reilly, Wes Brown, Scott Parker, Jack Wilshere, Park Ji-Sung, Shay Given, Tim Howard and Emile Heskey.

-In June 2007, Wasserman expanded its consulting and media and property capabilities by purchasing Raleigh, North Carolina–based OnSport.

-From 2007-11, Sarah Hirshland--who later became CEO of the United States Olympic Committee—was a senior vice president for strategic business development, was the company's lead on its account for the insurance firm Nationwide, and negotiated deals with NASCAR, the USTA, and the PGA Tour.
+In June 2007, WMG acquired Raleigh, North Carolina–based OnSport.
+From 2007-11, Sarah Hirshland (who would later become CEO of the United States Olympic Committee) was a senior vice president for strategic business development, managing the insurance firm Nationwide account, and negotiating deals with NASCAR, the USTA, and the PGA Tour.

-In early 2011, Wasserman bought London-based media rights manager and advisory firm Reel Enterprises.
-That year, Wasserman expanded its golf talent roster by acquiring SFX Golf in April 2011.
+In early 2011, WMG bought London-based media rights manager and advisory firm Reel Enterprises.
+That April, Wasserman expanded its golf talent roster by acquiring SFX Golf.

-In 2015, Wasserman acquired Laundry Service, which included Cycle, a network of social media influencers.
+In 2015, WMG acquired Laundry Service, which included Cycle, a network of social media influencers.
 The advertising agency was named one of the Ad Age agencies to watch in January 2015.
+In 2016, as the company expanded its services, WMG rebranded its agency name to Wasserman.

+In 2019, Wasserman secured more than $200 million in commissions.
+This made them the second most profitable sports agency that year.
+Wasserman also became the first agency to have a client selected in the first round of all six of North America’s major team sports drafts that year.
+In 2020, Wasserman earned $331 million in commissions and signed $5.7 billion in contracts.
+This made them the second most valuable sports agency once again.